Baby’s First Prerelease

 The Historical Blind Spot

-I, Graham Bennett, aka HamHocks42, has not ever attended an in-person prerelease in a local game store prior to Outlaws of Thunder Junction.
-Over the past few years, I’ve been livestreaming MTG almost exclusively while also putting out YouTube content and even commentating on MTG Arena tournaments while lacking a fundamental experience that, if social media is to be believed, is shared by every player of the game besides me.
+I, Graham Bennett, aka HamHocks42, have not ever attended an in-person prerelease in a local game store prior to Outlaws of Thunder Junction.
+Over the past few years, I've been livestreaming MTG almost exclusively while also putting out YouTube content and even commentating on MTG Arena tournaments while lacking a fundamental experience that, if social media is to be believed, is shared by every player of the game besides me.

 I've been playing Magic since 2003 when Scourge was the new hotness on store shelves.
 I was brought into the game by some high school friends and my experience back in those days was exclusively on kitchen tables, sidewalks, and living room floors.
 I took a long break after graduating high school in 2004 and got back into the game just as MTG Arena dropped and hype for War of the Spark was reaching a fever pitch in 2019.

-Believe it or not, the first in-person Magic: the Gathering event was MagicCon: Philadelphia in 2023 – years after establishing myself as a Magic personality on Twitch and regular commentator on The Pizza Box tournament series.
+Believe it or not, the first in-person Magic: the Gathering event I attended was MagicCon: Philadelphia in 2023 – years after establishing myself as a Magic personality on Twitch and regular commentator on The Pizza Box tournament series.
 So, it was with a few nerves and a fair amount of imposter syndrome, that I walked into The Upkeep Games in Ann Arbor, MI to throw down on my first ever prerelease.

 Checking my Ego